 Even though jade rollers are all the rage right now, this trend is anything but new.
 They’ve been used for centuries in Chinese medicine and have a proven track record of delivering legit benefits.
 (For the rare few who may not be familiar, a jade roller is a small, handheld tool that basically looks like a paint roller and is made of smoothed-out stone.)

-For starters, it’s an effective method of self-massage, helping to boost circulation and flush out toxins simultaneously while combating puffiness and increasing that always-coveted radiance.
+Jade rollers provide an effective method of self-massage, helping to boost circulation and flush out toxins simultaneously while combating puffiness and increasing that always-coveted radiance.
 Jade also tends to feel consistently cool to the touch, making the rolling experience soothing and refreshing.
 Then there are the energetic benefits of the stone itself; jade is known for promoting prosperity, abundance, and wisdom.
-Sure, it may sound a little too ‘woo-hoo' for some, but hey, it can’t hurt.

 So get to rolling with the best jade rollers out there.